 The International Terrestrial Reference System (ITRS) provides a global reference frame (ITRF).
 Station coordinates in the International Terrestrial Reference Frame (ITRF) at the epoch of measurement can be computed as follows

 X(t) = X(t0) + V(t0) * (t - t0)with X(t0) and V(t0) the ITRF coordinates and velocities at the reference epoch t0.
 Velocities, which are of the order of a few centimeter per year, are the result of tectonic plate motion.
 Different realizations of ITRF are available, indicated by ITRF<year>, with slightly different coordinates and velocities.
 This is because of continuous improvements in the realization of the reference frame and new measurements that become available.
-The most recent realization of ITRS is ITRF2014 and IGS14, which is a special variant ITRF2014 that is used for GNSS.
+The most recent realization of ITRS (ITRF2000 and ITRF2000-u2023) can be found on the ITRF web site (please note that only some stations on this web-site are available through this web site).

 When you are looking for coordinates that don't change much over time the solution you probably want to use a regional reference frame.
 For Europe this is the European Terrestrial Reference System 1989 (ETRS89).
 ETRS89 moves along with the Eurasian tectonic plate.
 Velocities in ETRS89 are therefore much smaller than velocities in ITRF (often less than a few millimeters per year) and are only due to intra-plate motion and autonomous station motion.
 For most applications velocities in ETRS89 can be neglected.
 Coordinates in ETRS89 are also improved on a continuous basis, due to improvements in the measurement and analysis techniques, the underlying models that are used, and growing amount of data.
 These improvements are captured in different realizations (releases) of ETRS89, such as ETRF2000 and ETRF2014.